The Hidden Symptoms of Grief

 Feeling numb and disconnected

 Sometimes the feelings of grief become a bit too much to bear, so some people find themselves emotionally disconnecting from everything that is going on around them.
 The feelings of intense sadness can turn into feelings of numbness, coldness, and an almost daydream-like disassociation.
+Gentle routines, like sipping tea or listening to music, can help you reconnect when you’re ready.

 Restlessness and “not knowing what to do with yourself”

 While some people feel very "stuck” while experiencing grief, other people desire to start moving forward in their life, but don’t really know how.
 Perhaps they feel like it would be disrespectful to their passed loved one to start moving on, or perhaps you were part of a team for so long that making your own decisions feels scary and confusing.
+Journaling your thoughts or talking to a trusted friend can offer clarity.

 Feeling isolated